mtygesen/aic-lib/searching/README.md

 ```

 ## Benchmark
-The algorithms has been benchmarked with Google microbenchmarking library on a computer with a overclocked Intel i7-9700K @ 3.60 GHz CPU.
+The algorithms has been benchmarked with the Google microbenchmarking library on a computer with a overclocked Intel i7-9700K @ 3.60 GHz CPU.
 Each searching algorithm has been tested on a ordered list of 10 elements.
 Each algorithm is called 4 times to find the first, middle, last and an element that is not contained in the list.

 The result of the benchmarking is seen below:
 ```bash